mauricemach/zappa/README.md

     get '/': ->
       typeof eco.render # function

+You can also do many in a row:

+    using 'fs', 'path', 'util'

 ### Helpful `helper`

 Helpers are just like defs, except they are modified to have access to the same context (@/this) and framework locals as whatever called them (request or message handlers).